RET Proto-Oncogene Testing

 2. Diagnostic testing for germline point mutations in the RET gene for members with apparently sporadic medullary thyroid carcinoma.

-Tests for germline point mutations in the RET gene are considered experimental and investigational for all other indications (e.g., non-small cell lung cancer; not an all-inclusive list) because its effectiveness for indications other than the ones listed above has not been established.
+Tests for germline point mutations in the RET gene are considered experimental, investigational, or unproven for all other indications (e.g., non-small cell lung cancer; not an all-inclusive list) because its effectiveness for indications other than the ones listed above has not been established.

 3. Related Policies